 If you send a weekly or bi-weekly newsletter, you can see open and click-through rates, indicating how often people interact with your brand.
 When someone doesn’t interact with your brand for a while, it can be an early indicator that they’re losing interest.
 There are a number of ways to respond to this indifference, but some type of personalized outreach, like an invitation to a donor lunch, is usually a good first step.

 In the longterm, you should develop a system to spot disengaged donors.
 Email is the most straightforward method, but you have other options available.
+Take advantage of your donor management system’s reporting method to identify and recover lapsed donors.
 However, you choose to proceed, having a system in place to proactively address donors who are at risk of churning can be an invaluable tool.